Cheng-Lin-Li/MachineLearning/DecisionTree/README.md

-## This is an example implementation of Decision Tree Algorithm
+## This is an implementation of Decision Tree Algorithm

 ## Task: